sean-hut/amaranth-commit-message-format/amaranth-commit-message-format.md

 # Amaranth Commit Message Format

-## Summary
+## Summary Line

+A commit message must have a summary line.

 The summary line is the first line of the commit message.

-- A commit message must have a summary line.
 - The summary must not be more than 50 characters.
 - The summary must not end with a period.
 - The summary must start with one of the [category abbreviation](#category-abbreviation) for example **`B`**.